andreas-rmh/test/README.md

 # Grant privileges (like the ability to insert) to tables in the new schema to the new role
 GRANT ALL ON ALL TABLES IN SCHEMA schemaName TO userName;

+# If needed grant permission to create a new database
+ALTER ROLE userName WITH CREATEDB;

 #### psql commands
 ```psql
 \l list databases